 New and Past Issues

-Most issues of THE STRUCTURIST can be ordered online.
+All issues of THE STRUCTURIST can be ordered online.
 Select the link below to place your order.
 Please note that shipping rates may be applied.

-Issues may be purchased individually or in three different bundle options from Shop usask.
+Issues may be purchased individually or in three different bundle options from Shop USask.
 For any other options, please contact THE STRUCTURIST directly.

 Previously Out of Print Issues

 To celebrate the 60th anniversary and final issue of THE STRUCTURIST, previously out-of-print single issues are being made available as reprints for a limited time only.
 These include Numbers 1 (1960-61), 2 (1961-62), 4 (1964), 5 (1965), 6 (1966), 7 (1967), and 8 (1968).